hyper-expanse/semantic-delivery-gitlab/README.md

 **Environment variable name** - `GITLAB_AUTH_TOKEN`

 The account associated with the GitLab private token must have _Developer_ permissions.
+That account must be a member of the project you're wanting to automatically release.

-Those permissions must exist on the project to be released to meet the requirements of the `semantic-release-gitlab-releaser` plugin.
-GitLab permissions are documented on the [GitLab Permissions](http://docs.gitlab.com/ce/user/permissions.html) site.
+> The permissions are required by the `semantic-release-gitlab-releaser` plugin.

+> GitLab permissions are documented on the [GitLab Permissions](http://docs.gitlab.com/ce/user/permissions.html) site.

 #### Setting HTTP Protocol for GitLab Integration